 Must Read

-The unshakeable policy decision from the retail giant has spurred a torrent of memes and complaints online.
+Before, the seemingly unshakeable policy decision from the retailer had spurred a torrent of memes and complaints online.

 “Walmart not taking Apple Pay just speaks volumes,” one user posted on X in January.
 “They are living in the early 2000s.”